 It says: "Older people in Cardiff are waiting longer for appropriate care and delays are increasing.

 "Education performance remains comparatively weak and a high proportion of looked-after children are leaving school without a qualification.

 "Cardiff has achieved some improvement in its overall key stage 2 and 3 results, but is behind the rate of improvement seen in the overall average for [Welsh councils]."

 The WAO will now monitor the council and carry out a follow-up inspection next year.

 Mr Thomas said: "Cardiff council, like all local authorities across Wales, is facing significant cuts in funding.

-"My report provides a worrying picture that the council is not doing enough to plan for these cuts in funding or to address long-standing weaknesses in its services.'No illusion'
+"My report provides a worrying picture that the council is not doing enough to plan for these cuts in funding or to address long-standing weaknesses in its services.